vincecx/droplet_impact_cv/README.md

 # droplet-impact-cv

 Automated side-view image analysis for droplet impact sequences.
-The CLI reads 16-bit grayscale TIFF frames, detects the solid surface and impact frame, then exports droplet spreading diameter as a function of time.
+The CLI reads 16-bit grayscale TIFF frames, detects the substrate surface and impact frame, then exports droplet spreading diameter as a function of time.

 ## Usage